Getting Ahead with an Ichthyosaur

 Local Fossil Enthusiast Benefits from Lyme Regis Landslip

 In May 2008, the beach area between the towns of Lyme Regis and Charmouth on the Dorset coast had its worst landslide in over 100 years.
 The cliffs in this area are extremely dangerous and landslides are common.
-It was hoped that a number of new fossil specimens, possibly some marine reptile remains, could have been uncovered and for one hard working amateur fossil hunter, the landslide led to them finding the skull of a huge ichthyosaur.
+It was hoped that a number of new fossil specimens, possibly some marine reptile remains, could have been uncovered and for one hard working amateur fossil hunter, the landslide led to them finding a huge ichthyosaur fossil skull.

 Ichthyosaurs (fish-lizards), were the most completely adapted of all the marine reptiles to a life in the sea.
 These animals had streamlined bodies and four paired flippers, Fossils of these reptiles have been found with preserved embryos inside the bodies, or even while they were giving birth – proof that these animals were viviparous (gave birth to live young).